Costco Chicken Meatballs Teriyaki & Pineapple - AmyLu

 The pineapple stands out

-I like the flavor of pineapple and I think it goes well with teriyaki, but the texture of the pineapple threw me off when eating these meatballs.
-I would have much preferred pineapple juice or flavoring within the meatball instead of an actual pineapple piece.
+I like the flavor of pineapple and I think it goes well with teriyaki, but the pineapple texture threw me off when eating these meatballs.
+I would have rather preferred pineapple juice or flavoring within the meatball instead of an actual pineapple piece.

-The texture of the chicken meatball was fine.
-It’s clearly a mass produced meatball, but I already knew that, so no complaints there.
-The meatball was a little spongey but didn’t detract too much from the final product.
+The overall texture of the chicken meatballs was fine.
+It’s clearly a mass-produced meatball, but I already knew that, so no complaints on that front.
+The meatball was a little spongy but didn’t detract too much from the final product.

 Overall the meatball looked great but was a little on the salty side.
-The teriyaki flavor was good but the inclusion of the pineapple chunks threw me for a loop.
+The teriyaki flavor was good, but the inclusion of the pineapple chunks threw me off.

 Heating Instructions